 Luckily, his mother kept the wallet and returns it to him.
 He’s able to challenge his ex-boss/nemesis – now sporting a fine beard of his own to symbolize his new found masculine assertiveness and power – return the photo and save the day.

 The movie ends with the discovery that the photo was actually a picture of Walter at work, as a tribute to the workers who made Life possible.
 He and his romantic interest hold hands and walk towards the camera, for a bittersweet ending – demonstrating how much his confidence has grown, but that he’s got nowhere else to go.

-Life isn’t about trivial financial concerns; it’s about adventure and feeling and relationships.
+Life isn’t about such trivial financial concerns; it’s about adventure and feeling and relationships.